Cross-Platform Support

 Explanation:

-specifies the target operating system (e.g.,linux
+GOOSspecifies the target operating system (e.g.,linux,windows,darwin).GOARCHspecifies the architecture (e.g.,amd64,arm64).

 4. Portable Concurrency